Ian-Wilhite/Ian-Wilhite/README.md

 -->

 🚀 What Keeps Me Busy:
-- 🛠️ Designing and building (troubleshooting) robotics projects to create something new
+- 🛠️ Designing and building (troubleshooting) robotics projects to create something new and learn a new skill
 - 🧠 Exploring the ever growing machine learning capabilities and their applications in engineering
 - 🤝 Meeting other people with the same drive towards their passions, and hearing their stories of success
-- 🎓 Mentoring others to find sucess where I can, I may not know everything, but I often know enough to help
+- 🎓 Mentoring others to find sucess, I may not know everything, but its incredibly satisfying to help a younger student achieve a goal

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/en._.ig) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/ian-wilhite)